 The elimination of trade barriers, however, only applies to the RTA member parties.
-Thus, some of the goods and services that had been imported from non-parties will instead be imported from the member parties in what is called "trade diversion."
-The process of imports from countries with low productivity replacing imports from countries with high productivity reduces the economic welfare of the countries within the region.
+Thus, some of the goods and services that had been imported from non-parties will instead be imported from the member parties.
+The process of imports from countries with low productivity replacing imports from countries with high productivity (trade diversion) reduces the economic welfare of the countries within the region.
+Elimination of imports from highly productive non-parties entails the risk of adversely affecting competition in the region.

-2) DYNAMIC EFFECTS
+(2) EFFECTS ON NON-PARTIES